adisrika/universal-sql-prototype/docs/query-lifecycle.md

 # Query Lifecycle: End-to-End Flow

+See [Performance & Scaling](performance-and-scaling.md) for latency, scaling, and cost controls.

 ## Purpose

 This section describes the **end-to-end lifecycle of a user SQL query** in the Universal SQL platform — from request entry to result delivery.